-Latest revision date: May 13, 2016

-Date of the previous revision: September 15, 2015 - Preparation of SDS in accordance to the GHS requirements
+Latest revision date: August 30, 2016 Date of the previous revision:

 Disclaimer: The data set forth in this sheet are based on information provided by the suppliers of the raw materials and chemicals used in the manufacture of the aforementioned product.
 Rhino Linings Corporation makes no warranty with respect to the accuracy of the information provided by their suppliers, and disclaims all liability of reliance thereof.